 - Ensure comparability of results across all participating countries by uniform sampling method and identical questionnaires.

 - It is the intention of the ESRA consortium to repeat this survey on a triennial basis.
 A core set of questions is retained in every edition of the survey; this allows the development of a time series of road safety performance indicators.

-The ESRA project started with 17 countries in 2015, and had grown to 38 countries in 2017.
-The evolution of the ESRA initiative is illustrated in the figure below.
+The ESRA project started with 17 countries in 2015, and has meanwhile grown to 48 countries.

 Methodology & questionnaire

-Following a careful consideration of different options, the ESRA consortium opted for a web survey, which was completed by respondents from internet access panels.
+The ESRA questionnaire is a web survey, which was completed by respondents from internet access panels.

 The first edition of the ESRA survey (ESRA1) was carried out in three waves between 2015-2017.
 Currently, the second edition (ESRA2) is being prepared.
 The field work for the first wave will be carried out in June 2018.
 If you are interested in joining this edition, please contact us!

 - Car drivers